rjz/Spark-Achilles/readme.md

 This information allows the server to tailor its response to the current state of the client-side device.

+### Enhancing controllers with Achilles

+Achilles is designed to encourage accessible development without duplication.
+It achieves this through the use of *receivers*--small conditional blocks placed in a controller function that enable achilles to offer dynamic alternatives to the controller's default output.

+	function hello_world() {

+		$this->load->spark( 'achilles/0.0.3' );

+		// Receiver:
+		if( $this->achilles->use_achilles() ) {
+			$this->achilles
+				->log('hello, world!')
+				->flush();
+		}

+		// Default action:
+		echo 'hello, world!';
+	}

+In this example, the receiver checks whether or not achilles is in use.
+If it is, achilles tells the client to log the words "hello, world".
+If it isn't, the words are simply printed to the screen.
 This approach provides a natural fallback if achilles is unavailable.
-Because the URL of any resource is not changed whether achilles is in use or not, servers can be easily configured to respond with static HTML to any request lacking the `achilles=true` parameter.
+Because link URLs and form actions do not change whether achilles is in use or not, servers can be easily configured to respond with static HTML to any request lacking the `achilles=true` parameter.

-### Designing server-side controllers
+### Controller design

 Under achilles' server-first approach, all critical application components&mdash;forms, validation routines, and so forth&mdash; reside exclusively on the server.
 Including achilles via the `achilles.js` script enables achilles to enhance these static components with a degree of dynamic interactivity: